[wpforms id="406" title="false" description="false"]

 Old Windmill Farm, Amish Farm Tour

 Located in Ronks, PA the Old Windmill Farm offers farm and garden tours.
-You will be able to milk a cow, feed a calf and pick up eggs.
+You will be able to milk a cow, feed a calf, and pick up eggs.

 In addition, you will also learn about the crops grown on the farm and the way the Amish farm uses mules.

-The Amish Farm & House
+The Amish Village

 14. Wolf Sanctuary of PA